micknowsbest/Spectrum-BreakThru.org/README.md

 Submit your group Idea- if you have a idea that we could all do next time we hang out please share!

 Submit your availability- Please share what dates you  would like to meet up for

+We need more directors so please apply! if you would like to contribute, please join us & Apply!
+If you think we could be a good fit for you,in terms of our services please apply!